WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 2.5.6 =
+* Removed a test file in a library we were using that was driving code quality scores down.
+* Code reformatting on the first step towards a bigger rewrite.
+* Changed the default yes/no RSVP text to be more generic.

 = 2.5.5 =
 * Made it so the JavaScript libraries list jQuery as a requirement.